 Visiting the MIA, Museum of Islamic Art in Doha

-This private museum, opened in 2008 and dedicated to Islamic arts throughout the centuries (from the 7th to the 19th century) and across countries (3 continents are represented), is one of the most beautiful in the world on the subject.
-The collections are superb and truly worth the trip.
-They are beautifully presented in a sober and airy museography that serves, above all, the exhibited objects, all of which are exceptional pieces.
+This private museum, opened in 2008 and dedicated to Islamic arts throughout the centuries (from the 7th to the 19th century) and countries (3 continents are represented), is one of the most beautiful in the world on the subject.
+The collections are superb and really worth the trip.
+They are beautifully presented in a sober and airy museography that serves, above all, the displayed objects, which are all exceptional pieces.

-The modern building, which represents a veiled woman whose gaze follows you wherever you are (I tried it, and it really gives that impression!), was designed by IM Pei, the famous architect of the Louvre Pyramid in Paris, among others.
+The modern building, which represents a veiled woman whose gaze follows you wherever you are (I tried it, and it really is the impression you get!), was designed by IM Pei, a famous architect, notably of the Louvre Pyramid in Paris.
 The museum even contains a restaurant under the aegis of Alain Ducasse.
-I didn’t have the opportunity to test it, but it might be a good reason to make another short stop in Doha in the future…
+I didn’t have the opportunity to test it, but it might be a good reason to make another quick stop in Doha in the future…

-A little tip: don’t hesitate to step out onto the two side terraces of the museum during your visit, as they are the perfect spots to get a magnificent panoramic view of the Doha skyline.
+A little extra: don’t hesitate to go out onto the museum’s two side terraces during your visit, as they are the perfect spots to get a magnificent panoramic view of the Doha skyline.

 MIA, Museum of Islamic Art Open every day except Wednesday